 Renaming and deleting ports

-If you want to do either of these things, right-click the port name and from the small context menu select 'Remove' (to delete it) or 'Rename' (to rename it).
+If you want to do either of these things, right-click the port name and from the small context menu select 'Remove Port' (to delete it) or 'Rename Port' (to rename it).

 Changing port order

-If you want to reorder the ports, right-click on the port and choose 'Move Up' or 'Move Down' as required.
+If you want to reorder the ports, right-click on the port and choose 'Move Port Up' or 'Move Port Down' as required.

 If you right-click on an input port, one option is 'Promote Port'.
 If you select this, the port is moved to a new tab in the material settings (and it is also present in the attributes manager) named 'Material Interface'.
-You can see it in this screenshot, where three input ports have been promoted and are no longer seen in the 'Node Settings' tab:
+You can see it in this screenshot, where the 'Dimension' input port from a group has been promoted and is no longer seen in the 'Node Settings' tab:

-You can remove a port from this tab and put it back in the 'Node Settings' tab by right-clickking it and choosing 'Demote'.
+You can remove a port from this tab and put it back in the 'Node Settings' tab by right-clicking it and choosing 'Demote'.

 Locking a group

 You can password-protect a group so that other users can't open it.
-To do this clck the button at the top-right of the group.
+To do this click the button at the top-right of the group.
 You will see a dialog box like this: